 The number of outpatient mental health visits you have covered annually

-What if you don't take my insurance?
+What if I don't take your insurance?
 Most insurance plans with out-of-network coverage will also cover our sessions.
 Call the number on your card and provide my name and licensing credential (LMSW-Clinical: Licensed Clinical Master Social Worker in the State of Michigan).
 They will tell you if our sessions will be covered.
 If so, you will pay me the session amounts at the time of each session and I'll provide you a monthly bill to submit to your insurance.
 They will reimburse you directly.

 Questions & Scheduling?
 You'll find several contact options here.